 By learning how to question our narratives, we can gain greater perspective on how bad what we did actually was.
-And if we’re honestly questioning ourselves, we’ll often find that it wasn’t that bad at all.
+And if we’re honestly questioning ourselves, we’ll often find that it wasn’t nearly as bad as we thought.6

 For instance, let’s say Timmy wasted his life savings in a pyramid scheme.
 Timmy feels awful.
 His wife hates him.
 His friends ridicule him.
 He can’t pay his rent.
 Everything is falling apart.

 In the moment, due to how painful the event is, Timmy constructs a narrative for himself, “I wasted all our money because I’m an idiot and I ruined our lives.
 If only I could go back and do it over again.”